ctron/de.dentrassi.camel.milo/README.md

 This is an Apache Camel component for providing OPC UA client and server functionality based on Eclipse Milo™.

+## Install into Karaf

+To install `camel-milo` into a Karaf 4+ container run the following commands inside the Karaf shell:

+    feature:repo-add mvn:org.apache.camel.karaf/apache-camel/2.18.0/xml/features
+    feature:repo-add mvn:de.dentrassi.camel.milo/feature/0.1.1-SNAPSHOT/xml/features
+    feature:install camel-milo

+If you want to install use a different version of Camel, this is possible by selecting a different Camel feature version:

+    feature:repo-add mvn:org.apache.camel.karaf/apache-camel/2.17.0/xml/features

 ## Build your own

 If you want to re-compile the component yourself try the following: